 To reduce cooking time, soak the chickpeas overnight, skip the extra water, and cook on high for 4 to 6 hours.

-- 1 white-fleshed sweet potato, peeled and diced (See Recipe Note)
+1 large white-fleshed sweet potato, peeled and diced (See Recipe Note)

-- 1 large or two small sweet bell peppers, diced (red or yellow, about 1/2 pound)
+1 large or 2 small sweet bell peppers, diced (red or yellow, about 1/2 pound)

 Follow with sweet potato, bell pepper, tomatoes, coconut milk, water, garlic, chili pepper (if using), and salt.
 Do not stir (leaving the chickpeas on the bottom and the sweet potatoes on top helps everything cook more evenly).